-Ice blue eyes are a scarce light-colored iris type, a variant of blue eyes, with a clear and bright hue like ice due to the extremely low melanin content in the iris.
-This type of eye is a natural product of genetic inheritance and light scattering.
+Ice-blue eyes are a rare type of light-colored iris, a variant of blue eyes, characterized by a very low melanin content, resulting in a clear, bright, ice-like hue.
+This eye type is a natural product of genetics and light scattering.

-Ice blue eyes usually appear light blue, sometimes close to silver gray or white blue, giving people a calm and clean visual impression.
-They seem exceptionally bright and reflective in the light, with tiny yellow or green irises, so they look purer and sharper, often with a cold and mysterious temperament.
+Ice-blue eyes typically appear light blue, sometimes approaching silver-gray or white-blue, giving a calm and clear visual impression.
+They appear exceptionally bright and sparkling in the light, with fine yellow or green flecks in the iris, making them look even purer and sharper, often conveying a cool and mysterious aura.

-Ice-blue eyes are first formed because of the extremely low melanin content in the iris.
-The eumelanin content in the iris stroma is less than 20% of that in normal eyes.
-This extreme lack of pigment makes the iris appear translucent.
-Due to pigment particles’ lack of light absorption, the incident light can scatter freely in the iris structure, which is the basic condition for forming an ice-blue hue.
+The formation of ice-blue eyes is primarily due to an extremely low melanin content in the iris.
+The amount of eumelanin in the iris stroma is less than 20% of that in normal eyes.
+This extreme lack of pigment makes the iris semi-transparent.
+Because the pigment particles do not absorb light, incident light can scatter freely within the iris, a condition fundamental to the formation of the ice-blue hue.

 2. Rayleigh scattering effect

-The unique hue of ice-blue eyes mainly depends on the optical phenomenon of Rayleigh scattering.
-When light passes through the iris stroma, which contains almost no melanin, short-wavelength blue light is selectively scattered by collagen fibers, the same principle that makes the sky appear blue.
-Due to the lack of pigment interference, this scattering effect is exceptionally pure in ice-blue eyes, resulting in an apparent, transparent, cold-toned visual effect.
+The unique color of ice-blue eyes primarily stems from the optical phenomenon of Rayleigh scattering.
+When light passes through the iris stroma, which contains very little melanin, short-wavelength blue light is selectively scattered by collagen fibers, similar to the principle that makes the sky appear blue.
+Due to the lack of pigment interference, this scattering effect is particularly pure in ice-blue eyes, resulting in a distinct, transparent, and cool-toned visual effect.

 3. Key gene mutations

 The formation of ice-blue eyes is closely related to mutations in two key genes, OCA2 and HERC2.
-The OCA2 gene is responsible for regulating the production of melanin, and its expression is controlled by the HERC2 gene.
-The common rs12913832 allele variant in the Nordic population leads to a significant reduction in melanin synthesis.
-This trait requires both parents to carry the relevant recessive gene to be expressed, explaining its rarity.
+The OCA2 gene regulates melanin production, and the HERC2 gene controls its expression.
+The rs12913832 allele variant, common in Northern European populations, leads to a significant reduction in melanin synthesis.
+This trait requires both parents to carry the relevant recessive gene for it to be expressed, which explains its rarity.

 4. Adaptive evolution in the Nordic environment